-Most of the retail stores have empty spaces between the ceiling and the displayed products.
-Using this empty space is of paramount importance for the retailers.
+Most retail stores have empty spaces between the ceiling and the displayed products.
+Using this empty space is of paramount importance for retailers.

 However, the key here is not to bore the customer with an excess of information or clutter the space.
 It irritates customers.

 The information must be crisp and clear in bullet points or graphics and must facilitate a buying decision.

 Supermarkets keep food items, beverages, personal care, and other household items.
 They should not just appeal to the visual sense of a potential customer, but also the sound, smell, taste, and touch.